The Truth of Prometheus (The Play)

 PROMETHEUS.

-Perchance!
-However, I care little about what society shall deem me as.
-I do not care if I am named a criminal or an assassin, as long as I can revenge the wrongdoing that was perpetrated against me.
+Perchance.
+However, I care little what society shall deem me.
+I care not if I be named a criminal or assassin—as long as I can avenge the wrong done unto me.

 DEMOTIMOS.